dy-sh/one-dark-potplayer-theme/readme.md

 Atom One Dark inspired theme for PotPlayer.
+Based on the Simplify Sunset theme.

 ## OneDark